xjasonliu/sock-shop/README.md

 *X86 or Multi-Arch Compute(MAC)*

-To deploy to a X86 only or a multiarch compute cluster, use the following:
+To deploy to a X86 only or a multiarch compute cluster (if Power is included in the multiarch, Power 9 or later is required), use the following:

 1. Build sock shop :